How can the cultural sector support refugees and other new arrivals?

-The Society of Chief Librarians and ASCEL (the Association of Senior Children's and Education Librarians) have produced a statement (25 Sept 2015) setting out the role that public libraries play in welcoming refugees, and CILIP have published a blogpost (by John Vincent) outlining the work that libraries do.
+The Society of Chief Librarians and ASCEL (the Association of Senior Children's and Education Librarians) produced a statement in 2015 setting out the role that public libraries play in welcoming refugees, and CILIP then published a blogpost (by John Vincent) outlining the work that libraries do.

 Here are some practical examples of work that libraries, museums, archives, and the cultural & heritage sector in the UK have undertaken: